Psychotherapy—Psychotherapy can help you discuss feelings you have about yourself and other people, particularly family and those close to you.

 You do need to be in crisis to be looking for a psychotherapist.

-You and your therapist) can work towards fixing the issue.
+You and your therapist can work towards delving deeper into what you bring to session.
 Psychotherapy allows you to look deeper into your problems and worries, and deal with troublesome habits and a wide range of issues, such as depression.

 Hypnotherapy—A hypnotherapist neither fixes nor cures you, be wary of people who say they can.
 I simply give you new knowledge and training so that together we can change unwanted behaviours and eliminate unwanted beliefs.
 Hypnosis is a natural state involving focused attention and reduced peripheral awareness and an enhanced capacity to respond to suggestion and imagination.
 It does not have to include closing your eyes even.
 During hypnosis, a person is said to have heightened focus and concentration.
 The person can concentrate intensely on a specific thought or memory, while blocking out sources of distraction.
 The power to change is within your hands, heart and minds.